amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 GitHub is a useful tool for collaborating on code and documentation.
 It streamlines version control and keeps files accessible for your whole team.

 Using [GitHub Desktop](https://desktop.github.com/download/) is the most beginner-friendly way to contribute to a project on GitHub.
 Once you download and set up the application, you'll be able to view the repositories you're working with and track changes to your files.
+A repository is a space on GitHub where your project files and change history are stored.

+This guide will teach you how to contribute to an open-source project on GitHub using GitHub Desktop.

 ## Cloning a repository